Refs/dev-plat/README.md

 # Device platform project technical document

-## Initial angular development envirenment
+## Initial angular development environment

-1. Config the .angular-cli.josn to generate module that out of app folder;
+1. Config the .angular-cli.json to generate module that out of app folder;

 warning: after we change the `AppRoot` property value , we have to add the `--skip-import` suffix when we utilize the the cli to generate components, pipes..., or it will report an error `Use the skip-import option to skip importing components in NgModule`;